joosy/joosy/README.md

     joosy new dummy

 The main application code will appear at `source` directory. `stylesheets` is for Stylus-based styles and the main canvas of page is defined at `source/index.haml`.
-Now you can `grunt joosy:server` to start development server at [localhost:4000/](http://localhost:4000/).
+Now you can `grunt joosy:server` to start development server at [localhost:4000](http://localhost:4000/).

-To generate assets statically prior to the deployment run
+To generate assets statically prior to the deployment run:

     grunt joosy:compile

-Your assets will appear at `public/` directory.
+You assets are at `public/` directory, enjoy!

 ## Hacking